 Mineral & Land Records System

-The Mineral & Land Records System (MLRS) is a new online platform delivering state-of-the-art mineral and land records transactions, tracking, mapping, and more for BLM customers and staff.
-MLRS will combine many current BLM systems (i.e., LR2000, ALIS, and land status records including Master Title Plats) and manual documentation processes to more intuitively and efficiently manage resources and cases across a range of BLM activities.
-MLRS is being implemented in phases and is currently available for mining claims, oil & gas, and geothermal cases (except in Alaska).
-Future releases will support land use authorizations and realty billing; coal and other mineral development; land and mineral title; and withdrawals, classifications, and other actions on Federal lands and mineral estate (including Alaska).
+The Mineral & Land Records System (MLRS) is an online platform delivering state-of-the-art mineral and land records transactions, tracking, mapping, and more for BLM customers and staff.
+MLRS combines many current and legacy BLM systems (i.e., LR2000, Alaska's ACRES/ALIS, and land status records including Master Title Plats) and manual documentation processes to more intuitively and efficiently manage resources and cases across a range of BLM activities.
+These include (outside of Alaska) mining claims, fluid minerals, geothermal energy, land tenure, solid minerals, and other case types; as well as (including Alaska) land use authorizations and realty billing.
+Future releases will support the rest of Alaska's case types and processes.
 Learn more about MLRS.

 Geospatial Business Platform Hub